What are the Most Addictive Drugs?

 Social and Cultural Factors

-What are the Most Addictive Drugs: Availability and Accessibility
+What are the Most Addictive Drugs?: Availability and Accessibility

 - Accessibility: The ease of getting prescription drugs contributes to their addictive potential.
 Ready availability can lead to experimentation and misuse.